3. Summary of Material Accounting Policies

 Raw materials, stores and spares and packing materials are valued at lower of cost and estimated net realisable value.
 Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on weighted average basis.
 However, materials and other items held for use in the production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold are at or above cost.

-Finished goods and Work-in-process are stated at the lower of cost and estimated net realisable value.
+Finished goods and Work-in-progress are stated at the lower of cost and estimated net realisable value.
 Cost of inventories constitutes direct materials and labour and a proportion of manufacturing overheads based on normal operating capacity.

 Traded goods are valued at lower of cost and net realizable value.
 Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on a weighted average basis.